Legionowo railway station

 Legionowo railway station is a railway station in Legionowo, Poland.

-As of 2011, it is served by Koleje Mazowieckie, who run the KM9 services from Warszawa Zachodnia or Warszawa Wola to Działdowo, Szybka Kolej Miejska, who run the S9 services from Warszawa Gdańska to Wieliszew and by Tanie Linie Kolejowe by their cross-country services to Kraków, Kołobrzeg, Olsztyn, Bielsko-Biała, Gdynia and also to Warszawa Zachodnia.
+History

+The station was built during the construction of the Vistula Railway in 1877.
+The original station was burned down by the retreating russian army in 1915.
+The station was rebuilt in 1937.
+When the Germans entered the city in 1939, they did not damage the station, although they detonated it during their retreat in 1944.

+Between 2008 and 2010, the platforms have been widened.

-A major redevelopment of the station has been made between 2014 and 2016 with a large amount of the funding coming from Swiss Contribution.
-It included a transport hub, a multi-storey car park, shops and more.
+A major redevelopment of the station took place between 2014 and 2016, with a large amount of the funding coming from a Swiss Contribution.
+It included a transport hub, a multi-storey car park, shops, and more.

 Train services

-The station is served by the following service(s):